-You may view filed tax returns processed by DRS going back 3 years from the current date.
+You may view filed tax returns processed by DRS going back three years from the current date.
 To do so, narrow your search by verifying the tax type first.
 Then choose the Date type of either the Period End Date Range or the Filing Date Range for the return you are interested in.
 You also need to refine your Date Range by entering the start and end of the desired Date Range.
 Once the results are displayed, click on the confirmation number of the filed return you wish to view to obtain a printable copy of this return.
 If you need a copy of a return not available in the TSC, complete Form LGL-002 and mail it to the address on the form.

 You may view payments that you have scheduled but have not yet been processed by DRS.
-Payments are sent to the bank 1 banking day prior to the requested payment date.
-If the payment you are attempting to view has been sent to the bank, but has not been posted to your account by DRS you will not be able to view it.
+Payments are sent to the bank one banking day prior to the requested payment date.
+If the payment you are attempting to view has been sent to the bank but has not been posted to your account by DRS you will not be able to view it.
 You will be able to view that payment once it has posted to your account by selecting the View Processed Payments Link on the Main Menu.

 You may view the payments that were scheduled and then cancelled before they were processed.

 You can view up three years of account details.

 You may view up to six years of outstanding bills.
 To make a payment, select the "Make Payment" link on the right hand side of the screen.

 The Department of Revenue Services (DRS) issues status letters for the Connecticut income tax.

 A status letter (also known as a Letter of Good Standing) is issued to a requesting taxpayer provided certain conditions are satisfied.